 - Q&A - MSC and multiple platforms offering

 - Q&A - Long term stock exchange, FCC license, ATS

-- Q&A - Percentage of deals that are done with third party escrow agent
+- Q&A - Percentage of deals that are done with the third party escrow agent

 - Q&A - Using two companies to reach goals

 - Q&A - Issuing a convertible for using Regulation A+

 - Q&A - Anti-dilution provisions in a Regulation A+

 - Q&A - Raise money to acquire distressed debt

 - Q&A - Additional limitations using Regulation A+ for security tokens